Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 GitHub Advanced Security for Azure DevOps includes extra permissions for more levels of control around Advanced Security results and management.
 Be sure to adjust individual permissions for your repository.

-To ensure Azure DevOps Advanced Security is enabled in your organization, you can follow these steps:
+To enable Azure DevOps Advanced Security on your repositry, you can follow these steps:

 1. Click **Project settings (1)** in the lower-left corner.
 In the left menu under Repos, click **Repositories (2)**, then select the **eShopOnWeb (3)** repository.